We are

 Archival image references

-Jack, Jack.
+Jack, John George.
 1905.
 Cinnamomum Camphora Japan [Title from Recto of Mount.].

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-00098 (accession number)